 Click the following links to see RUBRICS that will be used by students, as well as by their teacher.

-PLEASE NOTE: Students in Class 4 have been given a copy of the rubrics below, but the letter grades have been taken off for them.
+PLEASE NOTE: Students in Class 4 will be given a copy of the rubrics below in September, but the letter grades have been taken off for them.
 I have left the letter grades on here for parents so you can see how their marks would correlate to a letter grade, as many parents still want to know about this.

 Universal Assessment Rubric (Student Friendly) - WORK HABITS - see page 1 of this pdf